Associate IT account

 Services for role (i.e. shared administrative role where a number of users share a common account)

-Information Services may be able to provide a service, such as filestore or email, for use by a team or group.
+Digital and Technology Services may be able to provide a service, such as filestore or email, for use by a team or group.

 This approach can be useful in situations where a number of individuals provide a service (e.g. an enquiry office) and it is convenient for them to organise files in a shared file store and/or correspond using a shared mailbox.